jay-j/Cezm/notes.md

 - Cursor location in the text description is highlighted in the main view display
 - Save file is plaintext; editable by hand, diff and share over git
 - Load/save files.
-- Super fast edit remap responsiveness
-- Keyboard navigation in the tree, jump back and forth to the json editor. left hand bindings? move with AWSD, hit E to jump to editor side
-- Differnce between the json being edited and the full true json
+- Difference between the json being edited and the full true json

 # Bonus
+- Product/part architecture system with nesting
 - Group by subsystem instead of by person
 - Side panel showing auto-calculated properties
 - Side panel showing hints for properties the user could add
+- Hints for certain key values (user, dependent_on, mel_color...)
 - Export huge png option
 - put comments in the code
-- Hints for certain key values (user, dependent_on, mel_color...)
 - Resolution finer than 1 week.
 Weekend vs. weekday scheduling.
 - Holidays.
 - Marking of tasks as completed or not